Name: Jaelyn Krafsky

 Originally, Jaelyn Krafsky‘s academic plan was geared toward business and marketing.

-Since being a part of SMSC, Jaelyn has learned many skills that will benefit her not only in her future career but also in life.
-Her most important skill learned so far is how to become a better writer.
-Jaelyn says that as a writer, it doesn’t matter what you are trying to say if you don’t know how to say it correctly or how to get a clear message across.
+Since being a part of SMSC, Krafsky has learned skills that will benefit her not only in her future career but also in life.
+Becoming a better writer is the most important skill she has learned.
+Krafsky said as a writer, it doesn’t matter what you are trying to say if you don’t know how to say it correctly or how to get a clear message across.

-While at OSU, Jaelyn, who loves to compete, found a way to balance academics and her career as a competitive cheerleader.
-Her best memory leaving OSU will be winning the cheer competition STUNT two years in a row.
+While at OSU, Krafsky, who loves to compete, found a way to balance academics and her career as a competitive cheerleader.
+OSU be winning the cheer competition STUNT two years in a row is her best memory.

 She says the fundamentals learned here in SMSC are key to any career and will give a solid foundation to build a future.

-Jaelyn’s advice to freshmen would be to get uncomfortable and do something unexpected.
+Krafsky’s advice to freshmen would be to get uncomfortable and do something unexpected.
 She encourages all graduating high school seniors to get away from home and make a new one, much like she did in Stillwater.
-Jaelyn’s message to current students is to get involved in something.
-She believes college is the place where students are free to make mistakes and figure out the things that work best for them.
+Krafsky’s message to students is to get involved in something.
+She said she believes college is the place where students are free to make mistakes and figure out the things that work best for them.